Nuked88/ComfyUI-N-Sidebar/README.md

 Maybe you don't need it.
 I need it >.<

 # Updates
+- 21-04-2024
+  - Rewritten a lot of the code to improve performance and readability, and slightly adjusted the UI to ensure compatibility with future updates.
+  - ADDEDD CUSTOM CATEGORIES
+  - Added custom setting panel
+  - Re-Implemented the 'original' search function to support translated versions of ComfyUI (requires testing)
+  - Added LEFT and RIGHT positioning options
+  - Added "Auto Hide" feature
+  - Now you have the option to use the default node ordering in ComfyUI instead of the alphabetical one
+  - Added the possibility to perform a Soft or Factory Reset of the configuration
+  - Now most configuration settings are stored in the settings.json file.
+  - Fixed some bugs
+  - Added some other bugs for sure!

 - 31-03-2024
   - Added fuzzy search (work in reverse too!) (enabled by default) -  You can disable it in the settings